Big Pigeon in Southwest Iowa

 • Co.
 H, 2nd Bn., 126th Inf.
 Regt., 32nd Inf.
 Div., I Corps; KIA 29 Oct 1942 near Jaure, Kapa Kapa Trail, Papua, New Guinea; three died from strafing attack by Japanese aircraft.

-• Note: the 2nd Battalion left Gaba Gaba (aka Kapa Kapa) SE of Port Moresby on 6 Oct 1942 charged with the arduous task of crossing the Owen Stanley mountains on foot; other battalions were flown over the Owen Stanleys.
+• Note: the 2nd Battalion left Gaba Gaba (aka Kapa Kapa) SE of Port Moresby on 6 Oct 1942 charged with the arduous task of crossing the Owen Stanley mountains on foot; other US battalions committed early in the Papaua Campaign were flown over the Owen Stanleys.

 • WWII Japan > New Guinea > Papua, SE New Guinea